 Turkish Boza is one of those very traditional drinks and it’s typically sold in winter although it’s not a hot drink.
 It’s associated with cold days and snow because it has a warming effect, but I think it would be a great summer drink too since it’s served cold.

-There are some very famous boza producers in Turkey and the most famous one is Vefa around the country.
-Although it’s not as famous, there is a local shop in Eskisehir called Karakedi Bozacisi and I find their boza even better!
 You should see how that tiny shop gets full in winter.
 There are no chairs or tables in this shop, people just stop by and grab one of glasses filled with this amazing pudding like drink on the counter.
 They don’t even need to give order, vendors prepare the glasses beforehand so that the customers can easily take one and enjoy their drink standing.

 How to Serve Turkish Boza

 Turkish Boza is traditionally served in typical Turkish water glasses with cinnamon and roasted chickpeas on the top.
 A dessert spoon is just dipped into it and you can either drink it or eat it or do both depending on your craving.
-Not something traditional, but I love to garnish my boza with mint sprigs or sometimes with fruit like pomegranate or persimmon.
+Not something traditional, but we love to garnish boza with mint sprigs or sometimes with fruit like pomegranate or persimmon.

-We don’t prefer making boza at home since we have a great producer in our town and it’s even sold at most of the supermarkets in Turkey, but I’m going to share the recipe of it for those who are away from Turkey and don’t have chance to buy it prepared.
+We don’t prefer making boza at home since we have a great producer in our town and it’s even sold at most of the supermarkets in Turkey, but we're going to share the recipe of it for those who are away from Turkey and don’t have chance to buy it prepared.

 Love Turkish food and drink and want to learn more?
 Check out our Turkish category in the recipe index above.
 A suggestion: Start by learning How To Make Turkish Coffee, especially if you are a coffee lover.